 Many people experiencing a flare for the first time will head to the emergency department to treat their pain.
 While this is okay, it is also important to follow up with a doctor after experiencing a flare so that the disease can be managed over time.

-To reduce pain and swelling of an acute flare, treatment often includes antiinflammatory medications—such as NSAIDs and/or colchicine.
+To reduce pain and swelling of an acute flare, treatment often includes anti-inflammatory medications—such as NSAIDs and/or colchicine.
 Corticosteroids, in the form of prednisone or Medrol, are occasionally used to treat flares when colchicine or NSAIDs cannot be used.
-Cortisone can be taken by mouth, but can also be used as an injection directly into the affected joint.
+Corticosteroids can be taken by mouth but can also be used as an injection directly into the affected joint.

-A doctor (whether it’s an emergency room doctor or primary care physician) can advise on the best course of treatment to ease the pain during a flare-up, and then a rheumatologist can help with the long-term management of the disease and help reduce future flares and overall amount of uric acid.
+A doctor (whether it’s an emergency room doctor or primary care physician) can advise on the best course of treatment to ease the pain during a flare-up.
+Then a rheumatologist can help with the long-term management of the disease and help reduce future flares by decreasing the level of uric acid in the body.

-After a first flare, it is important to get an official diagnosis from a doctor, and ideally a rheumatologist.
-Gout often presents itself as other conditions—such as a sprain or strain—and is subsequently often misdiagnosed or treated.
-Conversely, many who are diagnosed with gout may have another condition instead, such as pseudogout.
-While a blood test can measure uric acid in the body, the gold standard for making an official diagnosis is to take a sample of fluid from an infected joint as a way to detect the presence of uric acid crystals, since crystals form inside and around joints.
+After a first flare, it is important to get an official diagnosis from a doctor, typically a primary care physician.
+Gout can initially be mistaken for other conditions, such as sprains or strains.
+Conversely, many who are diagnosed with gout may have other conditions, such as pseudogout or traumatic injuries.
+While a blood test can measure uric acid in the body, the gold standard for making an official diagnosis is to take a sample of fluid from an infected joint as a way to detect the presence of uric acid crystals since crystals form inside and around joints.

 Lifelong treatment is typically necessary to reduce the risk of severe gout and long-term gout pain from future flares.
 A rheumatologist can advise on an effective treatment plan, including medication and lifestyle changes.